-If you decide to bring a smart phone, you can download the "myCISI mobile app."
-From the app, you can access your insurance documents, view country-specific travel alerts, search medical providers, etc. The app also has a "Check In" feature that can be used if you are in a city/country that suffers from a natural disaster, terrorist attack, etc. By checking-in, UWEC will be notified that you are safe or need assistance.
+If you bring a smart phone, you can download the "myCISI mobile app" to access your insurance documents, view country-specific travel alerts, search medical providers, etc. The app also has a "Check In" feature that can be used if you are in a city/country that suffers from a natural disaster, terrorist attack, etc. By checking-in, UWEC will be notified that you are safe or need assistance.
 We strongly encourage all students to download this app.
 Click here to download for iPhones.
 Click here to download for Android.